madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 compute the fixpoint of the rules with no unevaluated dependencies.
 This allows us to consider fewer rules that already have reached their fixpoints.

+For example, in the ancestor program we would have a graph with `ancestor` and `academicAncestor` notes where the former points to the latter and the latter loops around.
+Meaning we can compute the fixpoint for `ancestor` rules first, then forget about those rules and compute the ones for `academicAncestor`.

-Also if your Datalog variant has _stratified negation_ which is a particularly common way of allowing negated atoms in Datalog, you already have to do the dependency analysis and partition your program, so engineering-wise, this optimisation comes for free.
+Also if your Datalog variant has _stratified negation_ which is a popular way of incorprating negatom atoms, you already have to do the dependency analysis and partition your program.
+So engineering-wise, this optimisation comes for free.

 ### Paralellisation